KayandTheBlack/MAI-CI-Project/README.md

   - Population 100 Speciation: Population 100 with speciation threshold set to 1.0
   - Population 100 RNN Speciation: Population 100 with speciation threshold set to 1.0 and allowing recurrent neural networks.

-A Reuirements file is placed inside each folder
+A requirements file is placed inside each folder

 To execute eny experiment, install the requirements with pip install -r requirements.txt